Shelter 2 800x300

 SHELTERS

-Harbour Light’s shelters provide a safe place of refuge for over 200 adults every night.
+Harbour Light’s shelters provide a safe place of refuge for up to 136 adults every night.
 Our goal is to offer rest, dignity, and the right resources to meet our guests’ needs and improve their quality of life.

 We are grateful for BC Housing’s generous support of our shelter program.